meetoseh/backend/docs/db/users.md

 # users

-every user who has interacted with our service is represented in one row in this table
+Every user w.ho has interacted with our service is represented in one row in this table

-typically identified via a JWT in the form of a bearer token in the authorization header via the sub claim
+Typically identified via a JWT in the form of a bearer token in the authorization header via the sub claim

 ## columns